 Before you go, download the Huon Valley app to help plan your journey.
 On the way, stop at the Geeveston Visitor Centre for insider tips from the locals (and to see the elusive platypus via their awesome Augmented Reality experience).

 The many attractions of Tasmania’s Far South are wild and varied.

 Did you know that Dover was once a convict probation station?
 View the Far South through heritage and art at the Dover Museum & Gallery (some pieces by talented local artists and potters are for sale).
 The museum is open Saturdays, Sundays and Mondays from 10am to 4.30pm (Sunday only through winter).

 Project X in the Huon Valley is bringing a series of large-scale art to the Huon and Far South during 2019–20 to lure visitors into the region.
-The first installation, Hrafn: Conversations with Odin, is on at dusk every Thursday, Friday and Saturday until the end of October (it may be extended to December).
+The first installation, Hrafn: Conversations with Odin, is on at dusk every Thursday, Friday and Saturday until 22 December 2019.
 Follow your guide into the forest at the Hastings Cave State Reserve and listen as 2,000 ravens come in to roost.
 Visitors who stay a night in the Southern Trove on performance nights will even score two free tickets (T&Cs apply).